paulxiep/portfolio/README.md

 More project info can be found on the projects' own readme.

-## Planned projects

-Will be worked on in order of evaluated usefulness and urgency of need. (still unsure about the order)

 **This portfolio is currently not being worked on regularly.**

-- (More) Interactive Dashboards: I'll need to find suitable data
-- Data Engineering: I'll be taking a professional certificate program.
-Should take me ~14 days if full time.
-- Generative AI: I'll be taking introductory course to generative AI to get started.
-Should take me ~7 days if full time.